 This year, the program has involved 13 students meeting once a week online with one of the seminary directors.
 Presentations, artistic work, conversation and small group meetings beyond the class have rounded out the course.
 For our third Trimester, individual weekly conversations will replace the weekly classes, and the year will culminate in a week-long course at the seminary in Toronto in May.

-For more information, contact our Registrar at info@christiancommunityseminary.org
+For more information, contact our Registrar at info@christiancommunityseminary.org nearing Damascus at mid-day

 Inspired by Acts 9:1-9